ReptarAzar/reptarazar.github.io/_posts/2015-01-09-trove-profile.markdown

     <div class="content-column">

         In the engineering scope process, the uploading of cover photos for each profile was cut.
-But here is a few screenshots of the work in production.
+But here is a few screenshots of what made it to production.

        <div class="thumb-row">
             <p>